Student Success and Opportunity

 • Increase annually the percentage of students who meet with an academic advisor at least once a semester.

-• Increase annually the number of courses that utilize evidence-based pedagogy and inclusive teaching practices.
+• Increase annually the number of courses that utilize evidence-based pedagogy and cutting-edge teaching practices.

 • Increase the percentage of students using career services each year.